skmin-lab/unixmd/docs/source/keywords/thermostat.rst

 Berendsen
 -------------------------------------
-:class:`Berendsen` thermostat rescales the velocities by mimicing weak coupling with first-order kinetics to an external heat bath with given temperature.
+:class:`Berendsen` thermostat :cite:`Berendsen`  rescales the velocities by mimicing weak coupling with first-order kinetics to an external heat bath with given temperature.

 +------------------------+----------------------------------------------------+-----------+